tomohiroliu22/Signal-to-Nosie-Ratio-GAN-Pytorch-Implementation-/README.md

 # Signal-to-Noise Ratio Generative Adversarial Network
+This project is used to implement the SNRGAN in [Toward cell nuclei precision between OCT and H&E images translation using signal-to-noise ratio cycle-consistency]

 This project describes the SNRGAN model, which introduce 4 noise into real source domain, real target domain, fake source domain, and fake target domain, respectively.
 This project is modified from junyanz/pytorch-CycleGAN-and-pix2pix project.